drosas1/INST326_Final_Project_Group14/README.md

 grid.py - Contains the Grid and Cell classes.
 The Grid is where the game will be played on as a row of cells.
 Each cell one the grid can hold a base, tower, or enemy.
 There are current methods to add a row, place a tower, and get status of the board.

+rounds.py - Contains the round and RoundManager class which will handle the game's waves.
+The round class shows the specific round.
+The RoundManager will track enemys and determine when the round is over.